alnvdl/alnvdl.github.io/_posts/2023-01-07-designing-furniture-using-the-css-grid.md

 When sharing a design, I didn't want people opening the page and accidentally pressing keys in the editor, breaking my carefully laid out rectangles and then delivering me a cabinet with giant drawers.
 If you press `Ctrl`+`Alt`+`L` on the page, it will lock the text area to prevent editing, and persist that lock state into the URL so it can be safely shared.

 Ah, and I also realized it would be useful to have comments for myself and for the people reading the designs.
 So I added comments to the mini language (lines beginning with `#`).
-And colors too, as I needed to highlight a few things in the diagram so people could relate them to the comments (for example, `drawed:red` will make a red drawer).
+And colors too, as I needed to highlight a few things in the diagram so people could relate them to the comments (for example, `drawer:red` will make a red drawer).

 And I'd need to print and export this to PDF, to carry with me, make notes and adaptations as I decided on the designs.
 So there's a bit of CSS for adapting the page for nicer print output, and the browser then takes care of printing to PDF.